GenslerAppsPod/javascript-katas/public/jquery/lab10/README.md

  	console.log("Changing the title from options...");

- Now, open the tool in the browse,clicking on the create button prints the console message.
+ Now, open the tool in the browser,clicking on the create button prints the console message.